 - Kirk Summation: Spock helps him out with this one.
 While Kirk demands that the Troglytes be shown the equality, kindness and justice due all sapient species, Spock points out Vanna's qualities of loyalty and leadership.

 - Knife Nut: Vanna arms herself with a knife with a strange looking handle, possibly meant to be a tool rather than a weapon.
 "Our weapons are our freedom!"

-- Knives Akimbo: How Advisor "Violence Is For Lesser People" Palaus attacks Kirk.
+- Knives Akimbo: How Advisor "Violence Is For Lesser People" Plasus attacks Kirk.

-- Locked in a Freezer: Kirk invokes the trope by using his phaser to cause an avalanche, sealing him and Vanna underground, then ordering Palaus beamed in with them.
+- Locked in a Freezer: Kirk invokes the trope by using his phaser to cause an avalanche, sealing him and Vanna underground, then ordering Plasus beamed in with them.